Lead a Bible Study Group

 Inform the men that you would like to view one Bible Study per week and set a time for your first meeting (a suggested format is below).
 Choose from hundreds of messages and dozens of series here.

 There are three discussion questions for each weekly study.
 You can print these from the page on the website where you are viewing the video.
-Here is a good schedule for a one hour meeting:
+Here is a good schedule for a one-hour meeting:

-Make sure that each member gets “air time.”
+Make sure that everyone gets “air time.”
 Your role is to encourage each man to share his thoughts.
 If someone dominates the time, privately ask them to help you draw out the more reserved members of the group.
-If someone asks a question beyond your expertise, simply say so and move on.
-Read this article for more suggestions.
+If someone asks you a question beyond your expertise, simply say so.

 For a how-to on starting or leading an online group, click here.